srimangithubin/bank-marketing-decision-tree/README.md

 Decision Trees can easily overfit when they are allowed to grow too deep.

-An overfitted tree performs extremely well on training data but poorly on unseen test data.
+An overfitted tree performs extremely well on training data but does not generalise well to unseen test data.

-In this project, the baseline Gini and Entropy models both achieved a training accuracy of 1.00, which showed that the unrestricted trees were memorising the training data.
+In this project, the baseline Gini and Entropy trees both achieved a training accuracy of 1.00, which showed that the unrestricted trees were memorising the training data.

 ---

 ### 5. Hyperparameters Used

-The following Decision Tree hyperparameters were tuned:
+The following Decision Tree hyperparameters were used and tuned:

 | Hyperparameter | Meaning |
 |---|---|